akhilsn/akhil1sn.github.io/projects/project-6.md

   For Logistic Regression model, the model test accuracy is 98.35%<br>
   For Naive Bayes model, the model test accuracy is a little higher at 98.65%<br><br>

 Finally I try using some random out of the dataset headlines to test whether our model correctly classifies them into expected label class.
 And the results are extremely impressive.

-Below I paste some news headlines I used outside of the dataset.<br>
+<br><br>Below I paste some news headlines I used outside of the dataset.<br>

 For the complete code please refer
 Source: <a href="https://github.com/akhilsn/Kaggle-Projects/tree/master/BBC%20Text%20News%20Classification"><i class="large github icon "></i>akhilsn/BBC Text News Classification</a>